Mental Health Support

 Department of Justice employees are facing an all-out assault.
 Administration officials promised to put federal employees “in trauma.”
 Tragically, in many cases, they’re succeeding.

 To help DOJ employees address and recover from the emotional and psychological harm they’re experiencing, Justice Connection recruited several DOJ alumni who led large-scale mental health programs at the Department to coordinate resources and recruit providers, and they’ve done so with speed and great care.
-They will continue to manage the project’s operation, for which we are extremely grateful.
+They continue to work with us in managing the project’s operation.

 Provider List

-Justice Connection will provide a list of providers to current and recent DOJ employees upon request.
-To receive the provider list, current and recent DOJ employees may contact us at help@thejusticeconnection.org from a non-government email address.
+Justice Connection will provide a list of mental health providers to current and recent DOJ employees upon request.
+To receive the provider list, employees should contact us at help@thejusticeconnection.org from a non-government email address.

-Some of these clinicians offer free sessions, reduced fees, or immediate scheduling options.
+Many of the clinicians on our list offer free sessions, reduced fees, or immediate scheduling options to current or recent DOJ employees.
 Several have experience treating employees from segments of DOJ’s workforce, including law-enforcement agencies.
-Justice Connection confirmed that as of February 16, 2025, the clinicians who appear on the list are licensed in their fields.
+Justice Connection was informed that as of February 16, 2025, the clinicians who appear on the list are licensed in their fields.

 Justice Connection does not endorse any of the clinicians on its provider list and does not provide guarantees with regard to cost or acceptance of insurance.
 We recommend you reach out to each provider directly to confirm their offerings, availability, and suitability for your needs.